osohq/oso/new-docs/content/any/getting-started/policies/index.md

 _registered_.
 If you're using an ORM adapter, this happens automatically for all model classes; otherwise, you'll have to register classes manually using `Oso.register_class`.
-If you forget, Polar will raise an error at query time.
+If you forget, Polar will warn you about an "unknown specializer" at load time.

 ### Specializers